 Electronic signatures are here to stay

 No longer a ‘nice to have’ option, accounting firms are demanding for e-signatures to be deployed across the business with 86% of survey respondents finding it the most useful paperless office feature.
 This is followed by the ability to convert PDFs into multiple file formats (61%) such as Word, Excel and PowerPoint, and the option to secure sensitive documents with passwords (39%).
+If you want to learn more about this and the entire accounting field, in general, to make a successful career change consider getting an accounting degree to launch yourself into a rewarding career.

 Amanda Kennan MacKenzie from MacKenzie Strategic shares her firm’s paperless journey on stage at ATSA alongside Nitro’s APAC Director, Adam Nowiski.